malletjames99/MyWebsite/content/post/PSU--Basketball--by--the--Numbers.md

 ---
 title: "Penn State Basketball: Notes from the Past 20 Years by the Numbers"
-description: "Taking an analytical look back at the last 20 years of Penn State Basketball as it enters a new era."
+description: "Taking an analytical look back at the last 20 years of Penn State Basketball as the team enters a new era."
 date: 2020-11-27T9:00:00-04:00
 draft: false
 categories: Basketball